subvisual/subvisual.com/src/posts/2020-09-29-the-worst-decision-of-my-career/index.md

 > simple system -- _Gall's law_

 I only came across this quote recently, but I think that it summarizes what I've learned these past seven years.

-> Programming in isolation is problem-solving, but software engineering is all
-> about managing complexity.

-This is an idea that can be found in many books, and the distinction between programming and software engineering makes sense to me, probably because of my mental models.
+Another idea that I've found in a few books is that programming in isolation is problem-solving, but software engineering is all about managing complexity.
+This distinction between programming and software engineering makes sense to me, probably because of my mental models.
 I'm sure we can all disagree on this, but that's not the topic of today.
 Complexity is.

 ## Complexity